maarten-pennings/howto/ViceKeyboardRemap/readme.md

 # Vice keyboard

-[VICE](https://vice-emu.sourceforge.io/) is a PC program that emulates amonst other the Commodore 64 (C64).
+[VICE](https://vice-emu.sourceforge.io/) is a PC program that emulates amongst others the Commodore 64 (C64).
 I was running the [TMP (Turbo Macro Pro)](https://turbo.style64.org/) assembler on it.
 TMP is a bit like VI: the left arrow key (the upper left key on the C64 keyboard with the symbol `←`) is the command key.
 See official [doc](https://turbo.style64.org/docs/turbo-macro-pro-editor) or